Platformer: Naming

-Various names were used in the years following the release of the first established title in the genre, Donkey Kong (1981).
-Shigeru Miyamoto originally called Donkey Kong a "running/jumping/climbing game" while developing it.
+Various names were used in the years following the release of the first established game in the genre, Donkey Kong (1981).
+Shigeru Miyamoto originally called it a "running/jumping/climbing game" while developing it.
 Miyamoto commonly used the term "athletic game" to refer to Donkey Kong and later games in the genre, such as Super Mario Bros.
 (1985).

-Donkey Kong spawned a number of other games with a mix of running, jumping, and vertical traversal, a novel genre that did not match the style of games that came before it, leaving journalists and writers to offer their own terms.
+Donkey Kong spawned other games with a mix of running, jumping, and vertical traversal, a novel genre that did not match the style of games that came before it, leaving journalists and writers to offer their own terms.
 Computer and Video Games magazine, among others, referred to the genre as "Donkey Kong-type" or "Kong-style" games.
 "Climbing games" was used in Steve Bloom's 1982 book Video Invaders and 1983 magazines Electronic Games (US)—which ran a cover feature called "The Player's Guide to Climbing Games"—and TV Gamer (UK).
-Bloom defined "climbing games" as titles where the player "must climb from the bottom of the screen to the top while avoiding and/or destroying the obstacles and foes you invariably meet along the way."
-Under this definition, he listed Space Panic (1980), Donkey Kong, and Frogger (1981) as climbing games.
+Bloom defined climbing games as those where the player "must climb from the bottom of the screen to the top while avoiding and/or destroying the obstacles and foes you invariably meet along the way".
+Under this definition, he listed Space Panic (1980), Donkey Kong, and, despite the top down perspective, Frogger (1981) as climbing games.

 In a December 1982 Creative Computing review of the Apple II game Beer Run, the reviewer used a different term: "I'm going to call this a ladder game, as in the 'ladder genre,' which includes Apple Panic and Donkey Kong."
 That label was also used by Video Games Player magazine in 1983 when it named the Coleco port of Donkey Kong "Ladder Game of the Year".

-Another term used in the late 1980s to 1990s was "character action games", in reference to games such as Super Mario Bros., Sonic the Hedgehog, and Bubsy.
+Another term used in the late 1980s to 1990s was "character action games", in reference to games based around named protagonists, such as Super Mario Bros., Sonic the Hedgehog, and Bubsy.
 It was also applied more generally to side-scrolling video games, including run and gun video games such as Gunstar Heroes.

-Platform game became a standard term in the late 1980s, popularized by its usage in the United Kingdom press.
-By 1989, British magazines were using the term "platform" games to refer to the genre; examples include referring to the "Super Mario mould" (such as Kato-chan & Ken-chan) as platform games, or calling Strider a "platform and ladders" game.
+Platform game became a common term for the genre by 1989, popularized by its usage in the United Kingdom press.
+Examples include referring to the "Super Mario mould" (such as Kato-chan & Ken-chan) as platform games, and calling Strider a "platform and ladders" game.